 We entered into an "at-will" employment agreement with Andrew C. Orth dated as of April 2, 2021.
-Under the terms of his employment agreement, Mr. Orth serves as our Chief Commercial Officer.
-He initially received a base salary of \$425,000 per year and his target bonus was 45% of his base salary, in addition to benefits made available by the Company to similarly situated employees.
-On March 1, 2022, Mr. Orth's annual base compensation was increased to \$450,000.
-On March 1, 2023, Mr. Orth's annual base compensation was increased to \$475,000 and his target bonus was increased to 50% of his base salary.
-Mr. Orth's employment agreement provides that in the event of termination by the Company for any reason other than for "cause", the Company shall pay Mr. Orth an amount equal to six months of his then-current base salary (currently \$237,500), which payment may, at the request of the Company, be conditioned upon Mr. Orth's execution of a usual and customary general release in favor of the Company.
+Under the terms of his employment agreement, Mr. Orth served as our Chief Commercial Officer.
+As of his resignation in August 2023, he received an annual base salary of \$475,000 and his target bonus was 50% of his base salary.
+Mr. Orth's employment agreement provides that in the event of termination by the Company for any reason other than for "cause", the Company shall pay Mr. Orth an amount equal to six months of his then-current base salary, which payment may, at the request of the Company, be conditioned upon Mr. Orth's execution of a usual and customary general release in favor of the Company.
+Mr. Orth resigned from his position with us in August 2023 and was not entitled to and did not receive any severance or other benefits.
+Additionally, he was not eligible to receive and was not paid an annual bonus for his service in 2023 and his outstanding unvested stock options and unvested PSU awards were forfeited effective upon his resignation as such awards were incapable of vesting.
 Mr. Orth's employment agreement provides that he will be bound by the terms of the Company's Proprietary Information and Invention Assignment Agreement and that he shall not disclose to the Company, or use, any third-party proprietary information or trade secrets.
-Mr. Orth's employment agreement provides that he will be bound by a non-competition covenant.
+Mr. Orth's employment agreement also provides that he is bound by a non-competition covenant.